rioredwards/code-quest/README.md

 This project was a ton of fun and a great learning experience for me.

-It was the first time since attending a coding bootcamp that I've gotten to focus as much on the design and UI of an application as the techincal "buisness logic".
+It was the first time since attending a coding boot-camp that I've gotten to focus as much on the design and UI of an application as the technical "business logic".
 I have a love for design and art, so it was really fun to get to flex those muscles again.

 It was also the first time I used Framer Motion.
 This library is really powerful and I enjoyed diving into it.
-Getting a convincing "Inifinite Scroll" effect on the reels was pretty tricky, but in that process, I learned about some of the more advanced features of Framer Motion and gained a deeper understanding for creating animations in code, more generally.
+Getting a convincing "Infinite Scroll" effect on the reels was pretty tricky, but in that process, I learned about some of the more advanced features of Framer Motion and gained a deeper understanding for creating animations in code, more generally.

 I also gained an appreciation for the process of creating "proof-of-concepts" before attempting to implement certain features into a project.
 I tried to predict what the most challenging aspects in creating this app might be and created prototypes in a throwaway file or code-sandbox.
 This saved me a lot of time and frustration in the long run.